Skip to content

 Project costs and funding

-The South-East Finland - Russia CBC 2014-2020 is a cross-border programme aimed at promoting the attractiveness of the region.
-The programme is funded by the European Union, Russia and Finland.
-The EU Commission has approved funding for a total of six projects aimed at improving the security and flow of traffic at border crossing points between Finland and Russia.
+The South-East Finland – Russia CBC 2014-2020 is a cross-border programme aimed at promoting the attractiveness of the region.
+The programme is funded by the European Union and Finland.

 The ENI CBC (European Neighbourhood Instrument, Cross Border Cooperation) grant funding agreement relating to the development of the Imatra border crossing point entered into force between the Managing Authority of the South-East Finland - Russia CBC programme and FTIA on 1 March 2019.

-The budget for the development project is EUR 5.23 million, of which the grant covers EUR 4.18.
-The project will be implemented within three years of the signing of the funding agreement.
+The budget for the development project was EUR 5.23 million, of which the grant covered EUR 4.18 million.

 Objectives of the project

-The development project of the Imatra border crossing point will improve traffic safety and flow of traffic in both road and rail traffic.
-The operating environment for rail transport at the border crossing point will be enhanced by installing a new X-ray scanner for rail traffic for Customs use.
+The development project of the Imatra border crossing point improved traffic safety and flow of traffic in both road and rail traffic.
+The operating environment for rail transport at the border crossing point was enhanced by installing a new X-ray scanner for rail traffic for Customs use.

-The lane arrangements for road traffic will be developed to improve the flow of traffic by such measures as relocating the tax-free refund office.
-The development of control systems will improve the working conditions of the border control staff.
-These arrangements will slightly increase the capacity of the border crossing point, making it sufficient long into the future.
+The lane arrangements for road traffic were developed to improve the flow of traffic by, for instance, relocating the tax-free refund office.
+The development of control systems improved the working conditions of the border control staff.
+These arrangements increased slightly the capacity of the border crossing point, making it sufficient long into the future.

-The partners in the project are the FTIA, the ELY Centre for South-East Finland, the Finnish Border Guard, Customs, ITM Oy and Finrail.
+The partners in the project were the FTIA, the ELY Centre for South-East Finland, the Finnish Border Guard, Customs, ITM Oy and Finrail.

 Progress of project